Lori Loughlin's daughter, Olivia Jade, comes under fire online over college-cheating scandal

 On Instagram, she posted a picture sponsored by Smile Direct Club, an online seller of orthodontic retainers, saying, “For back-to-school season, I’ve been using a doctor-directed, at-home invisible aligner treatment with @SmileDirectClub.”

-The FBI's release of the indictment Tuesday sparked dialogue online about racial and income disparities in college admissions.
+The release of the indictment Tuesday set off dialogue online about racial and income disparities in college admissions.

-Clint Smith, a writer, teacher, and doctoral candidate at Harvard, posted that wealthy parents can "buy their way" into elite schools, while students of color and low-income students at such colleges are often made to feel "undeserving" of their admission.
+Clint Smith, a writer, teacher and doctoral candidate at Harvard University, posted that wealthy parents can "buy their way" into elite schools, while students of color and low-income students at such colleges are often made to feel "undeserving" of their admission.

 Many on Twitter were quick to join Smith, saying affirmative action for disadvantaged groups of students gets unfairly criticized.